Posted on August 13, 2012 by Henry Tarkington

 If you live in another state and received an NC DWI, First Step can help you with your assessment and classes or counseling without you having to return to North Carolina.
 With our help, you can meet all requirements by receiving services in the area in which you live.

-There are five placement levels for DWI substance abuse treatment in North Carolina.
-There are a minimum number of contact hours, time in group or class, and minimum lengths of time a person must be involved.
-These are now codified into a new section 122C-142.1 of the General Statutes: “Substance abuse services for those convicted of driving while impaired, or driving after drinking by person under 21.”
+North Carolina law dictates that there are five placement levels for DWI substance abuse treatment and eduction.
+There are a minimum number of contact hours, time in group or class, and minimum lengths of time a person must be involved for DWI and <21 driving after consuming convictions.

-State Rules require that a Substance Abuse assessment is valid for only 6 months.
-Treatment or ADETS must be started prior to 6 months from the date of the assessment or a whole new assessment will be required at a full cost of $100.
+State of NC rules require that a Substance Abuse assessment is valid for only 6 months.
+Counseling or ADETS must be started within 6 months from the date of the assessment or a new assessment is required by the State.

 Level I- DWI Education (Alcohol & Drug Education Traffic School):